In the UK, an estimated 80,000 fractures occur yearly due to sporting activities. That’s why Sports First Aid knowledge is essential.

 Through our comprehensively guided course, you will get introduced to sports first aid and learn the roles and responsibilities of a sports first aider, as well as know-how to assess a patient’s condition and how to conduct both primary and secondary surveys.
 You will also explore the contents of a first aid kit and know how to perform life saving procedures like chest compressions, CPR and how to place someone in a resting position.

-Our experienced instructor will ensure you know how to deal with common, minor, major and environmental injuries, from fractures to sprains to concussions to heatstroke.
-Furthermore, you will learn the best practice procedures you need to consider when providing first aid to a casualty.
-And lastly, you will gain ample confidence and skills required to remain calm and handle a first aid emergency with utmost care.
+This course will ensure you know how to deal with common, minor, major and environmental injuries, from fractures to sprains to concussions to heatstroke.
+Also, you will learn the best practice procedures to consider when providing first aid to a casualty.
+And lastly, you will gain ample confidence and skills required to remain calm and handle a first-aid emergency with utmost care.

 This Sports First Aid Course applies to, but is not limited to, those in the following professions: